quadbio/RNAseq_tutorial/Tutorial.md

 The simplest and fastest way to start with is to put in the hostname of the server (bs-studentsvr04 for the student server for the Systems Genomics course), and then click on the "Open" button or type the Enter key directly, and it would open a terminal-like window where there is the text asking you to type in your username.
 Type in your username followed by Enter to input, it would then ask for your password.
 Enter your password, and if everything is alright, you will see things basically the same as the `ssh` example, suggesting a successful login.

+>***NOTE***
+>For some advanced Windows users, you may have heard of or been using the WSL (Windows Subsystem for Linux) system.
+Microsoft developed a compatibility layer for running Linux binary executables natively on a Windows system, and it is available in Windows 10 and Windows 11.
+From 2019, there is the MSL2 announced which introduced a real Linux kernel.
+It also supports different Linux distributions including Ubuntu, OpenSUSE and some others.
+If you have WSL in your Windows computer, you don't need to use PuTTY in principle, as you should directly have `ssh` installed as a part of your WSL.
+In that case, what you need to do is to simply open the WSL (e.g. search for Ubuntu in the start menu if that's the one you have), and then run `ssh` directly just as in macOS or Linux.

 No matter in which way, once you login the server successfully, you are ready to play around with it a bit with what have been shown above, and then continue to the next section.

 #### More information about the bs-studentsvr04 server